On elliptic equations with Stein-Weiss type convolution parts: Introduction and main results

 and solved a longstanding open problem concerning the classification of all positive solutions to the nonlinear stationary Choquard equation.
 Moreover, they removed the restriction that those solutions minimize an energy.
 Since the nonlinear term with a convolution is difficult to handle, the authors introduced an equivalent integral system.
 Namely, according to the properties of the Riesz and the Bessel potentials, equation \eqref{limit equation3} is equivalent to

 where $g_{2}(x)$ is the Bessel kernel.
-Then, they applied the method of moving planes in integral forms which was established by Chen, Li and Ou \cite{CLO2} to obtain the radial symmetry of positive solutions of \eqref{limit equation3}.
-Combining the Lieb's result in \cite{LE2}, they prove that such solutions are unique.
+Then they applied the method of moving planes in integral forms by Chen, Li and Ou \cite{CLO2} to obtain the radial symmetry of positive solutions of \eqref{limit equation3}.
+Combining the Lieb's result in \cite{LE2}, they proved that such solutions are unique.
 The regularity of solution of the Choquard equation with fractional operator was studied by Lei \cite{LY}.
-By using two regularity lifting lemmas introduced by Chen and Li \cite{CL2}, the author was able to obtain the regularity for integrable solutions $u$ under some restrict on the exponent $p$.
+By using two regularity lifting lemmas introduced by Chen and Li \cite{CL2}, the author was able to obtain the regularity for integrable solutions $u$ under some restrictions on the exponent $p$.
 In \cite{MS1}, Moroz and Van Schaftingen obtained the existence of radial symmetric ground state and completely investigated the the regularity, decay behavior of solutions of \eqref{limit equation3}.